Walgreens The Thread

 • Stay home and away from others except to get medical care

-As much as possible, stay in your own "sick room" and away from other people.
+As much as possible, stay in your own room and away from other people.

 • Wear a face mask

-You should wear a face mask when you are around other people (for example, sharing a room or vehicle) and before you enter a healthcare provider's office.
+Wear a face mask when you are around other people (for example, sharing a room or vehicle) and before you enter a healthcare provider's office to help prevent spreading the virus

 • Cover coughs & sneezes